MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Page** - This is used to track the type of experience that user first sees when they land on our page.
-Possible values are “Trial”, “Skip”, “Prebundled”, “Subscription” etc.
+Possible values are "Trial", "Skip", "Prebundled", "Subscription" etc.

 - **storeExperience** - This is used to determine if user was eligible to see the Store SDK Experience.

 - **stringVariant** - This is used to determine the type of strings that user sees when they land on our page.
-Note that for any page such as “Trial”, user can be eligible to see different strings based on whether they had Legacy Office installed, or if they had previously activated Office.
-Possible enumerations of this property are “LegacyUpsell”, “OfficeOpened”, “Default”, “YesIntent”, “NoIntent” etc.
+Note that for any page such as "Trial", user can be eligible to see different strings based on whether they had Legacy Office installed, or if they had previously activated Office.
+Possible enumerations of this property are "LegacyUpsell", "OfficeOpened", "Default", "YesIntent", "NoIntent" etc.

-- **windowsBuildType** - This is used to track the type of WindowsBuildType that user is on. i.e. “RS4”, “RS5”, “RS19H1”, “Vibranium etc. As our experiences are usually targeted to different WindowsBuildTypes, this property is vital in differentiating between rollouts.
+- **windowsBuildType** - This is used to track the type of WindowsBuildType that user is on. i.e. "RS4", "RS5", "RS19H1", "Vibranium etc. As our experiences are usually targeted to different WindowsBuildTypes, this property is vital in differentiating between rollouts.

 #### IpcpBootstrapUser